In this Article

 The tube that was passed from a nostril into your stomach (a nasogastric tube) during surgery will be removed in the recovery room, if it has not been removed already.
 You may begin to drink liquids the evening of the operation and will resume a solid diet the next morning.
 If you become nauseated or begin to vomit, your nasogastric tube may be reinserted.
 If this happens, don't be alarmed.
 Nausea and vomiting happen in approximately 5% or 10% of people and occur because your intestines are temporarily disabled from the operation.
 In addition, anesthesia makes many people nauseous.
 For this reason, food and drink are given slowly for the first few days.

 You will be encouraged to get out of bed and walk, starting the first day after the operation.
 The more you move the less chance for complications such as pneumonia or the formation of blood clots in your leg veins.
+The quicker you pass gas or move your bowels, the quicker you may return home.

 The length of your hospital stay will depend on the type of procedure you have and how quickly you recover.
 For example, the average hospital stay for a laparoscopic rectopexy ranges from 1 to 2 days and for a laparoscopic bowel resection, 1 to 3 days.